Indiana Disability History Project

 What is the Indiana Disability History Project?

-The Center on Aging and Community at the Indiana Institute on Disability and Community is embarking on an exciting initiative to document highlights of the history of people with disabilities in our state.
-Recognizing the importance of both preserving and promoting public understanding of this history, the Indiana Governor's Council for People with Disabilities and Indiana Protection and Advocacy Services are partnering with us to carry out the project.
+The Center for Health Equity at the Indiana Institute on Disability and Community is embarking on an exciting initiative to document highlights of the history of people with disabilities in our state.
+Recognizing the importance of both preserving and promoting public understanding of this history, the Indiana Governor's Council for People with Disabilities, and Indiana Disability Rights are partnering with us to carry out the project.
 We are using video, audio, and digital technology to record and safeguard memories of movement leaders and pioneers such as community activists, people with disabilities, family members,professional service providers, and public officials.

 For all Indiana residents, as well as for policy makers, scholars and educators, we aim to provide: